jdraines/ragmatic/README.md

 - I'm hoping to add a FastAPI app that will serve the RAG agent.
 - I'd like to write `DataSource` and `Storage` component adapters that will allow the use of a warehouse for documents and a key-value store like Redis for embeddings.
-- To be viable at scale, Ragmatic will need to be stateful in order to allow DataSources to provide incremental updates to the pipeline.